See How They Run (2022 film): Production

 The film was announced in November 2020 as an untitled mystery film from Searchlight Pictures, with Tom George on board to direct from a screenplay by Mark Chappell.
-Filming wrapped by April 2021.
-The title was revealed to be See How They Run in July 2021.
+George and Chappell worked together on later drafts of the script.
+The decision to make a film based around a thwarted film production of The Mousetrap came after producer Damian Jones was told the rights to the story were unavailable due to a stipulation in Agatha Christie's original contract, which became a plot point in the film.